Mole Creek: Geography and climate

+Source 2: Bureau of Meteorology, Mole Creek.

 School

 Mole Creek Primary school is a government school for students from kindergarten to grade 6 that has, as of 2015, 76 students.
 There was a state school in Mole Creek by 1900.
 It was changed to a district or area school in 1936.
 A single-room school building, and associated teacher's residence, had been constructed over 1892-93 in Caveside.
 When the school was closed in 1937 the building was moved to Mole Creek in 1938 and used for 'domestic arts' at school.
 Western Creek, near Meander, had a school from 1893 to 1938.
 After it closed some students attended Meander's school, but others moved to schools at Mole Creek and Deloraine.
 This school building was also moved and added to those at Mole Creek's school.
 The primary school services surrounding districts including Chudleigh and Caveside.
 The nearest high school is in Deloraine.